wenyuzhao/malloc-tutorial/Lab-5.md

 ## Allocate memory

 For this mmap allocator, if `my_malloc` is called to allocate $N$ bytes, we directly call `mmap` to allocate a chunk with size _no less than_ $N$ bytes.
 Each `mmap`-ed chunk has a piece of metadata memory for us to record the size of the chunk.
 So later when we call `munmap`, we will always know the size of the `mmap`-ed chunk.
+Why is this metadata important?
+Discuss amongst yourselves what would happen if this metadata is omitted.

-We first define the `Chunk` data structure, and set an appropriate max allocation size we're going to support, say, 16MB.
+We first define the `Chunk` data structure, and set an appropriate max allocation size we're going to support, say, 16 MB.

 Then, we delegate the allocation to `mmap`: